-Interview patients to obtain/verify correct mailing address, phone numbers, emergency contacts, primary-care physicians, insurance information and the person who is financially responsible for treatment.
+Interview patients to obtain/verify correct mailing address, phone numbers, other personal/demographic information, emergency contacts, primary-care physician, insurance information and the person who is financially responsible for treatment.
 Input all information into the Michigan Medicine electronic health record (MiChart).
-Contact insurance companies via online resources or by phone to ensure health insurance coverages are billed in correct order.
+Contact insurance companies via online resources or by phone to ensure health insurance coverage is active, and that our information is correct.
 Work collaboratively with patients and insurance companies when a potential billing issue exists.
 Facilitate lines of communication between admitting staff, Emergency Department staff and Social Work to ensure seamless registration and admission process.
 Obtain signatures on consent-to-treat and Medicare admission forms.
 Collect copays for both Adult Emergency Department and Children’s Emergency Department.
 Consistently demonstrate effective high level customer service.

-- Interview patients, parents and guardians at bedside to collect and verify demographic, physician and insurance information.
+- Interview patients, parents, and guardians at bedside and by phone to collect and verify demographic, physician and insurance information.
 Follow interview script to ensure the collection of all essential registration data elements.

 - Recognize process and system problems and take the appropriate steps to investigate and resolve them.
 Utilize Lean principles to add value to processes and reduce waste.
 Escalate issues to the appropriate person when necessary.
 Represent department with other departments, clinic partners and insurance companies on an 'as needed' basis.